allmach/allmach/README.md

-## Hi, I'm Allan Machado, interested in share information and knowledge and currently learning coding and programming.
-I’m looking to collaborate on solutions for community using programming.
+## Hi, I'm Allan Machado, interested in share information and knowledge.
+Currently learning coding and programming.
+## I’m looking to collaborate on solutions for community using programming.

 - 📫 How to reach me: contact@allanmachado.com